agraef/purr-data/README.md

 straight lines in Pd.
 Many, many UI objects in Opcode Max will not appear in Pd, at least at first.

+#### 3. Source-level Compatibility with Max

-3. Compatibility with Max 0.26 "externs", i.e., source-level compatibility.
+3.0.
+Compatibility with Max 0.26 "externs"-- source-level compatibility.
 Pd objects follow the style of 0.26 objects as closely as possible, making exceptions in cases where the 0.26 model is clearly deficient.
 These are: